urbanjost/M_sets/README.md

 ## Description

-Unions, intersection, and set membership

 A small set of Fortran functions reminiscent of Matlab set-theory functions intended to be built with and used by fpm(1) projects.
+They create unions of sets, list intersection sets, and identify set membership.

 Set operations compare the elements in two sets to find commonalities or differences.
 Currently the allowed sets are arrays of integer numbers or